The $49.1 Billion Opportunity

 Lack of End-to-End Unified Solution

-Individual vendors address isolated problems but lack integration across the full telemetry lifecycle.
+Individual vendors address isolated problems but lack integration across the full telemetry for entire equipment base.

 Common Industry Challenges